Last Updated on November 24, 2022 by Sorin Petroj

-The handle of the table tennis racket comes with the blade.
+The handle of the table tennis racket comes with a blade.
 It can be anatomic, straight, penhold or flared, long or short, and covered or uncovered.
 How to choose a table tennis racket largely depends on the type of handle because everyone has a different hand, so there are also handles that different suit players.

 There is no best rule, but there is a rule about which one suits you best.
-You should feel relaxed when you hold the racket in your hand and at the same time be able to keep it firmly.
+You should feel relaxed when you hold the racket in your hand and, at the same time, be able to keep it firmly.

 Who should choose the penhold handle?